hpi-swa-teaching/Koans/src/Koans.package/KoanAboutMeta.class/README.md

-In this chapter you'll learn some further concepts when using classes, methods and messages in Smalltalk.
-In order to do so, you might have to browse through the given classes.
+This chapter teaches you advanced (but mostly discouraged) meta concepts of using classes and messages.